-With the current economic environment which, let’s be honest, is pretty sucky – people are looking to expand their job prospects as much as humanly possible.
+With the current economic environment which, let's be honest, is pretty crummy - people are looking to expand their job prospects as much as humanly possible.
 In this era of social networking, LinkedIn has become the de facto site for networking professionals.
-Of course, Facebook still rules the web, but your future employer doesn’t want to see pictures of you doing keg-stands at that 1997 frat-house kegger.
-And that “cute” wall-post photo of your wife breast-feeding your 9-month-old child isn’t going to curry any favors with the HR department you submitted your resume to – unless they’re into that sort of thing.
-And that’s just creepy.
+Of course, Facebook still rules the web, but your future employer doesn't want to see pictures of you doing keg-stands at that 1997 frat-house kegger.
+And that "cute" photo you posted of you and your better half yucking it up in Puerto Vallarta isn't going to curry any favors with the HR department - unless they like that sort of thing.
+And that's just creepy.

 When it comes to resume headshots you need to start off on the right foot by understanding that your LinkedIn profile is essentially an on-line resume.
-It should be presented just as professionaly as a hard copy resume, and should have just as much polish.
-This means – yes – you need to run the damn spell checker on it!
+It should be presented just as professionally as a hard copy resume, and should have just as much polish.
+This means - yes - you need to run the spell checker!
 Come on, I realize the internet is fast and lazy, but if you want some one to pay you an annual salary to do a serious job you HAVE to dress the part!
 And when it comes to the photo, you really need to present yourself as someone who can fit into a workplace environment.

 Different jobs have different environments, and this needs to be conveyed in your profile portrait.
 For example, a lawyer may need to were a suit and tie or blouse, whereas an engineer who works at a computer all day may be able to pull off a collared shirt with a sweater over top.
 A mechanic should wear a garage jumpsuit, a nurse should wear scrubs... you get the idea.
 But whatever you do, do NOT use LinkedIn to show off your sassiest self-shot portrait.

 What this all means is, K.I.S.S.
 Keep It Simple, Stupid.
-There’s no reason to go over the top, or to make some type of statement… save that kind of crap for your Facebook account.
+There's no reason to go over the top, or to make some type of statement... save that kind of stuff for your Facebook account (which should be set to Private, by the way).
 In fact, the less self-aggrandizement, the better.
 Present your self-confidence and professionalism, but demonstrate that you are a pleasant approachable person as well.
 Keeping these ideas in mind when booking your photoshoot will help you land that job interview in no time!

 Here are some samples from a recent LinkedIn portrait shoot in my downtown Denver photo studio: